vsoch/forward/README.md

 ## Setup
 For interested users, a few tutorials are provided on the [Research Computing Lessons](https://vsoch.github.io/lessons) site.
 Brief instructions are also documented in this README.

+For farmshare - please navigate to the README located in sbatches/farmshare/README.md.

 ### Clone the Repository
 Clone this repository to your local machine.